glassCodeBender/bbs/README.md

 user_config.txt is created if you use the kdbg as an argument.
 Don't delete it.
 It will overwrite itself.

 COMING SOON:
+- Create regex in txt file for use when filtering MFT and timeliner.
 - Separate files will be created with svcscan split up into different sections (e.g. stopped services, running services)
 - File Clean Up: Will get rid of all the extra junk in the volatility directory so it doesn't get cluttered.
 - Some of the scans will be written to text files (e.g. envars)